-Level of Need Features Consent Examples Level 1 - Universal: No additional needs.
+Level of Need evel of Need Features Examples Level 1 - Universal: No additional needs.
 Developmental needs are met by universal needs No additional support services are necessary.
-Developmental needs are met by universal services The baby and mother attend a family centre; attendance at developmental checks with GP and health visitor is required.
+Developmental needs are met by universal services The baby and mother attend a family centre; attendance at developmental checks with GP and health visitor are required.
 Level 2 - Vulnerable: Universal support (2a) and more targeted support services are needed (2b) Low level of additional needs for child and / or carers.
 Early Help Framework is used.
 Consent from the parent is required for assessment and intervention.
 The ten year old has developmental delay and attends a mainstream school with additional support identified and reviewed by the Statement of Educational Needs.
 Family are victims of hate crime.
 Level 3 - Complex / Child in Need: Complex needs that are likely to need longer term intervention from statutory or specialist services.
 A targeted integrated response is needed.
 High risk to child if there is no early intervention.
 Consent from the parent is required to make a referral, unless via a member of the public, who wishes to remain anonymous.
 The child is privately fostered by a distant family member.
 The mother is a young care leaver, with a young baby, an unstable support network and housing difficulties.
 She has developed post- natal depression.
 Evidence of domestic abuse.
-Level 4 - Acute / Child Protection: Requires statutory intensive support as there is "reasonable cause to suspect that a child is suffering or likely to suffer significant harm" (CA 1989, Section 47) No consent required from the parent, particularly if this would place the child at risk of further harm The pregnant woman has been a victim of domestic abuse.
+Level 4 - Acute / Child Protection: Requires statutory intensive support as there is "reasonable cause to suspect that a child is suffering or likely to suffer significant harm" (CA 1989, Section 47).
+Agencies must follow a verbal referral to Children's Services and/or Police via the Golden Number with a written referral.
+No consent required from the parent, particularly if this would place the child at risk of further harm The pregnant woman has been a victim of domestic abuse.
 Evidence that there is a risk of Female Genital Mutilation.
 Medical referral for non-organic failure to thrive in a child under-five years of age.
-Child frequently goes missing and their whereabouts are not known, raised concern of sexual exploitation
+Child frequently goes missing and their whereabouts are not known, raised concern of sexual exploitation.